How Long Do Alternators Last Plus Maintenance Tips

 Technically the car can still run but only for a short while, since it is strictly only using the power stored in the battery.
 You may be able to get a quick jumpstart from a friend or helpful passerby with jumper cables, but the car won’t last very long with a dying alternator.

 It’s also extremely dangerous to drive this way.
-Because a car with weak electrical power doesn’t have enough “food” to feed many necessary components to function in order to get it running.
-Remember that a bunch of other important parts of a car consume power as well: headlights, brake lights, interior lights, engine control unit (ECU) and more.
+Because a car with weak electrical power doesn’t have enough “food” to feed many necessary components to function to get it running.
+Remember that a bunch of other important parts of a car consume power as well: headlights, brake lights, interior lights, engine control unit (ECU), and more.

 Even if you’re lucky enough to avoid accidents, you will likely find yourself stranded in the middle of the road from a dying alternator.
 If alternator problems manifest on the road, especially during a long drive, your safety goes out the window.
 You should test the alternator and along with it the battery at regular intervals, say every 4-6 months.